 Defensive Investor: Your risk must be very low and you are prepared to accept lower returns to protect capital.
 The negative effects of tax and inflation will not concern you, provided your initial investment is protected.

 Moderate Investor: You are seeking better than basic returns, but the risk must be low.
 You are seeking to protect the wealth which you have accumulated, and may prefer less aggressive growth investments.

 Balanced investor: You are seeking a balanced portfolio that works towards medium to long term financial goals and require an investment strategy which will cope with the effects of tax and inflation.
 Calculated risks will be acceptable to you to achieve good returns.

 Growth investor: You are prepared to accept higher volatility and moderate risks and your primary aim is to accumulate assets over the medium to long term.
 Your portfolio may include more aggressive investments, earning some income but focussed predominantly on capital growth.

 High Growth investor: You are prepared to compromise portfolio balance to pursue potentially greater long-term returns.
 Your investment choices are diverse, but carry with them a higher level of risk.
 Security of capital is secondary to the potential for wealth accumulation.

 Once you have agreed on your comfort level with risk, then the financial planning for your specific investments can begin.
 The investment strategy will depend on the state of regional and global markets and a professional view of the medium to long term movements according to a range of experienced financial analysts.

 It is best to consult with a qualified Financial Adviser who can expertly assess your tolerance to risk, your investment timeline and personal situation, one who is educated in a current view of the markets, so that they can design a tailor-made investment plan for you.
-Maher Digby Securities Sunshine Coast are specialists in retirement investment planning providing excellence in personalised, professional financial advice.
+Maher Digby Securities Sunshine Coast are specialists in retirement investment strategies and pension investment planning, providing excellence in personalised, professional financial advice.